 DefinitionThis section has been translated automatically.

-Myristicin derived from Myristica fragans of nutmeg is a naturally occurring phenylpropane derivative, a pungent drug responsible for the toxicity of nutmeg (Myristica fragrans).
-Myristicin is a pale yellow, strong nutmeg-scented, pungent tasting liquid that is easily soluble in ethanol.
-Myristicin acts as an MAO-inhibitor and is hallucinogenic because of its metabolite, which is similar to mescaline.
+Myristicin, derived from Myristica fragans of nutmeg, is a naturally occurring phenylpropane derivative, a pungent drug responsible for the toxicity of nutmeg (Myristica fragrans).
+Myristicin is a light yellow, pungent-tasting liquid that smells strongly of nutmeg and is easily soluble in ethanol.
+Myristicin acts as an MAO inhibitor and has a hallucinogenic effect due to its metabolites, which are similar to mescaline.

 OccurrenceThis section has been translated automatically.